xeunwa/writeups/TryHackMe/NetSec Challenge.md

 # TryHackMe NetSec Challenge

-Category: Network
+URL: https://tryhackme.com/room/netsecchallenge

 Description: Use this challenge to test your mastery of the skills you have acquired in the Network Security module.
 All the questions in this challenge can  be solved using only nmap, telnet, and hydra.
-PrivEsc: No
-Status: Done

 Tags: Credential-brute-force, FTP, Firewall-evasion, Hydra
-URL: https://tryhackme.com/room/netsecchallenge

 # TLDR: Attack chain